codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 Else you simply have to log in with your previously chosen password.

-Now you are in the `nodecg-io` config menu.
+Now you are looking at the `nodecg-io` config menu.
 It should look like this:

 ![`nodcg-io` config menu](../assets/nodcg-io-dashboard.png)

 ## Step 4: Learning how to use the GUI

-The current GUI is just intended to make the project usable, but is not very user-friendly.
-As a more long term solution, a new GUI will be developed that also focuses at user experience.
-But till the new GUI is developed you will have to arrange yourself with this one.
+The current GUI is just intended to make the project usable, but it is not very user-friendly.
+As a more long term solution, a new GUI will be developed that also focuses on user experience.
+Until the new GUI is developed, you will have to arrange yourself with this one.
 So, to get started:

 ![`nodcg-io` colour coded](../assets/nodcg-io-colored.png)

 ### In <span style="color:#b06770">pink</span>: NodeCG Tabs

-Here you will find every NodeCG-bundle, which has a dashboard.
-Here you may select the [`nodecg-io-debug`](../samples/debug.md)-dashboard, if you have it installed.
+Here you will find every NodeCG-bundle that has a dashboard.
+Here you may select the [`nodecg-io-debug`](../samples/debug.md)-dashboard, if it is installed.

 ### In <span style="color:#b6b61c">yellow</span>: Monaco editor